chenlamchan/chenlamchan/README.md

     <img src="https://img.shields.io/badge/Email-D14836?style=flat-square&amp;logo=gmail&amp;logoColor=white" alt="Email">
 </a>

-I am a Data Engineer who brings a system-level engineering mindset to building scalable and optimized production-grade data systems.
+I am a Data Engineer who brings a system-level engineering mindset to building scalable data infrastructure.

 My journey is unique: I spent over 4 years as a Mechanical Design Engineer at Dyson, solving complex physical optimization and system integration challenges.
-I'm now applying that same 'systems-first' engineering rigor to data infrastructure.
-This pivot has been a deliberate, multi-year effort, built on a foundation of continuous self-study and hands-on projects, and capped off with a Master's in Computer Science.
-And the journey towards Principal Level continues.
+I have translating 'systems-first' engineering rigor —optimizing for constraints, efficiency, and reliability—directly into Distributed Data Systems.
+This pivot has been a deliberate, built on a foundation of continuous self-study and hands-on projects, and capped off with a Master's in Computer Science.
+I don’t just write pipelines; I engineer fault-tolerant, high-throughput systems.

 I thrive on architecting and optimizing the backend.
 I'm actively seeking full-time Data Engineer.